Howard - Halley Family Photo Album

 Click for more Information about Nahoga Moniac.

-James Benjamin Ward was born about 1796 somewhere in SC and died about 1862 in Dale County, AL. He was 66 years old.
+James B. (Bear) Ward was born about 1796 somewhere in South Carolina and died about 1861 in Dale County, Alabama.
+Dates for birth and death are estimated.
+He lived to be about 65 years old.

 When he killed a bear at Little Creek near his home, he received the name ‘Jim Bear’ and the creek became known as Bear Creek.
 Bear Creek is located near Malvern, Alabama.

 His wife Elizabeth (English) was a Creek Indian born in Georgia.
-They lived in Georgia where their oldest son was born.
-Soon after the birth of their oldest son they moved to Dale County, Alabama where their other children were born.
-They are listed in the 1850 and 1860 census of Dale County.
+They lived in North Florida (Jackson County) prior to Florida becoming a U.S. Territory in 1821.
+By 1830, he and his family had moved to Dale County, Alabama where they raised cattle for a living.
+They are listed on the 1830, 1840, 1850, and 1860 census of Dale County.

 When the Civil War begins in 1861, all six of his sons enlist in the Confederate Army.